Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Experimental Setting

-{\textbf{Cone-Beam Computed Tomography (CBCT), ToothFairy2.} We use the ToothFairy2 datasets taken from a MICCAI2024 challenge\,\cite{2024TMI,2025CVPR}, comprising 3D CBCT volumes of the human jaw with 42 labelled classes, training the models on the official challenge training set and assessing transferability on the test set acquired from another institution.}
+{\textbf{Cone-Beam Computed Tomography (CBCT), ToothFairy2.} We use the ToothFairy2 datasets taken from the MICCAI2024 challenge~\cite{2024TMI,2025CVPR}, comprising 3D CBCT volumes of the human jaw with 42 labelled classes.
+Model ranking is assessed on a held-out test set acquired at another institution. }